 Mystified by meter?
 Confounded by consonance?

-In this primer, you will learn all you need to know about poetry to help your child appreciate this ancient art form.
+In this primer, you will learn all you need to know about poetry to help you appreciate and understand this ancient art form. 📜

 How to read poetry